In the event of an emergency, call 911.

 There is no standard pickup of UPS/FedEx packages in Hutchinson Hall.
 The sender should drop the package in one of the campus UPS or FEDEX boxes (assuming they will fit).
 Otherwise, they should drive the package to the UPS or FEDEX store.

 A copy machine is located in HUT 122.
 You can also print to and scan from these machines.
 You will need a copier code to use these machines.

 Copier codes for copier can be found through the Front Desk.

-Our Departmental Administrator will provide a code for you, as a new employee, to allow you to access the UW Net ID.
 For more information or to set up a UW email account go to http://uwnetid.washington.edu/newid/

 Alternative NetID Accounts

 If you have need of another NetID for an individual or a group, please see the options below:

 Shared accounts are used when a number of people want to share the same UW NetID.

 Temporary/Visitor accounts provide a visitor or guest with access to UW’s wireless networks.
 Current faculty or staff can create a temporary account for their guests.

 Sponsored accounts are for individuals who are not otherwise eligible for a UW NetID and may be sponsored by any current UW faculty or staff member.